-The following books I wish my sons to either read or have on the shelf for reference by the time they’re 40, preferably earlier.
-Mind you, if this is my wish for the two guys I love and dig the most, others who visit here may benefit from this list as well.
-I truly believe the statement by Mark Twain that “The man who does not read good books is no better than the man who can’t.”
-Thomas Jefferson chimed in when he said that “Books constitute capital.
-A library book lasts as long as a house, for hundreds of years.
-It is not, then, an article of mere consumption but fairly of capital, and often in the case of professional men [or women], setting out in life, it is their only capital.”
-(My longer recommended reading is here)

-The first two presentations include a biographical sketch of myself in the beginning minutes ~ are in the below videos.
-The first was made by myself prior to the 2008 elections.
-The second is more recent.
-The third is just me talking about a racist cult:

-v2 | The following books I wish my sons to either read some of the below or have on the shelf for reference many of these by the time they’re 40, preferably earlier.
+The following books I wish my sons to either read some of the below or have on the shelf for reference many of these by the time they’re 40, preferably earlier.
 Mind you, if this is my wish for the two guys I love and dig the most, others who visit here may benefit from this list as well.
 I truly believe the statement by Mark Twain that “The man who does not read good books is no better than the man who can’t.”
 Thomas Jefferson chimed in when he said that “Books constitute capital.
 A library book lasts as long as a house, for hundreds of years.
 It is not, then, an article of mere consumption but fairly of capital, and often in the case of professional men [or women], setting out in life, it is their only capital.”
 (My longer recommended reading is here)

 The first two presentations include a biographical sketch of myself in the beginning minutes ~ are in the below videos.
 The first was made by myself prior to the 2008 elections.
 The second is more recent.
 The third is just me talking about a racist cult: